 She moved to Columbus in 1984.
 She was enthralled with German Village from her first look, and she decided that Columbus could be a fine place to live if German Village would be her address.
 She has been happy to live here ever since.

-Based on my experience volunteering for German Village of more than 30 years, the Board must include persons with a history and experience in German Village and greater Columbus matters.
-This is particularly true since the recent constitutional reduction of board members from 17 to 12 eliminating the appointed representatives of law, architecture, accounting and “greater than ten year” residencies.
-Narrowing the board to a smaller number puts more demands on individual board members to actively represent the Society in the greater community.
+Based on Jeff’s experience volunteering for German Village for more than 30 years, the Board must include persons with a history and experience in German Village and greater Columbus matters.
+This is particularly true since the recent constitutional reduction of board members from 17 to 12, eliminating the appointed representatives of law, architecture, accounting and “greater than 10-year” residencies.
+Narrowing the board to a smaller number puts more demands on individual board members to actively represent the society in the greater community.
 Persons with experience and connections to accomplish results for German Village are needed for balance.
-As to issues going forward, I see the following challenges: strengthening our ties to the downtown community; building a stronger, community based volunteer network as was the case with Oktoberfest; assuring fiscal integrity and transparency; developing historic neighborhood collaborations on “aging in place” and alternative educational opportunities for young families; and fostering a good collegial time by all as we celebrate stewardship of our legacy.
-I have the qualifications to move the Village forward toward these goals in a well-coordinated, fiscally sound, transparent manner.
+As for issues going forward, he sees the following challenges: strengthening the neighborhood’s ties to the downtown community; building a stronger, community-based volunteer network as was the case with Oktoberfest; assuring fiscal integrity and transparency; developing historic neighborhood collaborations on “aging in place”; developing alternative educational opportunities for young families; and fostering a good, collegial time by all as we celebrate the stewardship of our legacy.
+Jeff has the qualifications to move the village toward these goals in a well-coordinated, fiscally sound, transparent manner.

 As an active Realtor on The “4ForU” Team with Street Sotheby’s International Realty, Susan meets and welcomes perspective German Village residents every day.
 Her focus has been to share the benefits of living in German Village and participating in the German Village Society.
 With extensive knowledge about German Village, neighboring communities and urban living in Columbus, Susan believes she has much to offer the German Village Society and its Board of Trustees.